 Data for the UK from the Centre for Economic Performance (Nguyen-Tien et al. (2025) does not reflect a full vehicle lifetime, but instead estimates the average period that vehicles are used on UK roads.

-Annual vehicle distance travelled and vehicle scrappage are functions through an analytical end date (2050 for AEO 2025) and vary by vehicle type and by location (U.S. state)
+Annual vehicle distance travelled and vehicle scrappage are functions through an analytical end date (e.g.,2050 for AEO 2025) and vary by vehicle type and by location (U.S. state)

 U.S. EPA (2024).
 Population and Activity of Onroad Vehicles in MOVES5.
 EPA-420-R-24-019. https://nepis.epa.gov/Exe/ZyPDF.cgi?Dockey=P101CUN7.pdf.